How much caffeine is in matcha?

 How does matcha give you a boost without getting you too caffeinated?

-Matcha has something that regular coffee does not: l-theanine, an amino acid that promotes calmness and focus while also balancing the effect of caffeine.
+Matcha tea has something that regular coffee does not: l-theanine, an amino acid that promotes calmness and focus while also balancing the effect of caffeine.

 L-theanine slows caffeine absorption, preventing energy spikes and crashes.